ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 prefix length is strictly less than the length of the IP address in bits, the lower bits of the IP Address field that are not covered by the prefix length MUST all be set to 0.
-{: spacing="compact"}
+{: newline="true" spacing="normal"}

-If any of the capsule fields are malformed upon reception, the receiver of the capsule MUST follow the error handling procedure defined in {{Section 3.3 of HTTP-DGRAM}}.
+If any of the capsule fields are malformed upon reception, the receiver of the capsule MUST follow the error-handling procedure defined in {{Section 3.3 of HTTP-DGRAM}}.

-If an ADDRESS_ASSIGN capsule does not contain an address that was previously transmitted in another ADDRESS_ASSIGN capsule, that indicates that the address has been removed.
+If an ADDRESS_ASSIGN capsule does not contain an address that was previously transmitted in another ADDRESS_ASSIGN capsule, it indicates that the address has been removed.
 An ADDRESS_ASSIGN capsule can also be empty, indicating that all addresses have been removed.

 In some deployments of IP proxying in HTTP, an endpoint needs to be assigned an address by its peer before it knows what source address to set on its own packets.
-For example, in the Remote Access VPN case ({{example-remote}}) the client cannot send IP packets until it knows what address to use.
+For example, in the remote access VPN case ({{example-remote}}), the client cannot send IP packets until it knows what address to use.
 In these deployments, the endpoint that is expecting an address assignment MUST send an ADDRESS_REQUEST capsule.
-This isn't required if the endpoint does not need any address assignment, for example when it is configured out-of-band with static addresses.
+This isn't required if the endpoint does not need any address assignment, for example, when it is configured out-of-band with static addresses.

 While ADDRESS_ASSIGN capsules are commonly sent in response to ADDRESS_REQUEST